Raila Odinga: Personal life

-According to his book entitled "Flames of Freedom", Raila showed that he was given a Christian name Rayila upon baptism.
-But, before him being christenend his father Jaramogi Oginga had refused to give him a Christian name.

-Jaramogi wrote to a Christian priest informing him of his intention to baptize his three children with purely African names who included Omuoda Agola, Oburu Odinga and Raila to be baptized.
+According to his book Flames of Freedom, Odinga showed that he was given a Christian name Rayila upon baptism.
+Before him being christenend, his father Jaramogi Oginga had refused to give him a Christian name.
+Jaramogi wrote to a Christian priest informing him of his intention to baptize his three children with purely African names who included Omuoda Agola, Oburu Odinga, and Raila to be baptized.
 The priest accepted on condition that he first gets them Christian names as those already recognized in the Church.

-However, during the real baptism event, Jaramogi refused the set conditions,which made the priest refuse to baptise the three children including Raila Odinga.
-Him being a traditional African man, Jaramogi had wanted his children to have names of illustrous ancestors which the bishop strongly declined.
+During the real baptism event, Jaramogi refused the set conditions, which made the priest refuse to baptise the three children including Raila Odinga.
+Him being a traditional African man, Jaramogi had wanted his children to have names of illustrious ancestors which the bishop strongly declined.
 He had wanted them to be named Ng'ong'a Molo Oburu, Rayila Amolo Odinga and Ngire Omuodo Agola.